 Ability to predict a future

 SAP does not follow existing industry standards.
-Instead, they have developed their capabilities, which are not well adapted to third-party systems and are difficult to integrate.
+Instead they’ve developed their own, which are not well adapted to third-party systems and are difficult to integrate.

-Complexity and cost increase with inconsistent configuration.
-SAP’s most significant benefit is its ability to be highly customized to meet a business’s specific needs, and many companies take advantage of this flexibility.
-Most companies use SAP’s flexibility to meet their particular needs, which is its most significant benefit.
-However, this level of customization increases the complexity of integration, increasing the time and cost of connecting to new systems.
-Multinational corporations, for example, likely have different SAP instances in North America, Europe, and Asia, each individually customized.
-This customization suits each region’s business operations, posing significant integration challenges.
-As companies acquire competitors with their SAP instances (or another ERP entirely), integration challenges mount.
+Complexity and cost increase with inconsistent configuration: SAP’s greatest benefit is in meeting each business’s specific needs.
+However, the high level of customization creates complexity in terms of integration, increasing the time and cost of connecting to new systems.
+Multinational corporations typically have individually customized SAP instances for each region (e.g. North America, Europe, and Asia), and significant integration challenges ensue.
+As companies acquire competitors with their SAP instances (or another ERP entirely), the challenges mount.

-Slow delivery, which is a result of specialized skill set requirements.
-Developing and delivering software can be very complicated with SAP’s comprehensive solutions and multiple integration methods.
-Therefore, to manage this complexity, it is necessary to utilize large teams of developers.
-It can take months to complete SAP projects because of their complexity and business-critical nature.
-In the meantime, companies must back-up line-of-business requests awaiting prioritization and resourcing, frustrating end-users who need to innovate in real-time.
+Slow delivery: Developing and delivering software is complicated with SAP’s comprehensive solutions and multiple integration methods, warranting large teams of developers.
+SAP projects can take months to complete because of their complexity and business-critical nature.
+In the meantime, companies have to prioritize and carefully allocate resources and must back-up line-of-business requests awaiting prioritization and resourcing, frustrating end-users who need to innovate in real-time.

-The prototype stage was completed in just 2 hours.
-We arrived at a straightforward product that was able to connect to SAP, extract and load data to a data lake on a daily basis.
-It built on top of our existing data product repository and followed our nimble development recipes.
+The prototype stage was completed in just two hours.
+We built a straightforward product that connects to SAP, extracting and loading data to a data lake daily.
+It’s built on top of our existing data product repository and follows our nimble development recipes.

-We spent the iteration phase adding requested features, data veracity checks and ensuring the reliability of the product.
-This all happened concurrently with performing data analytics.
+We spent the iteration phase adding requested features, completing data veracity checks and ensuring the reliability of the product.
+This happened while concurrently performing data analytics.

-The final MVP was delivered in 3 months.
-It was a robust and feature-rich analytics solution that included infrastructure, code, data models, dashboards and documentation.
+The final MVP was delivered in three months.
+The robust and feature-rich analytics solution included infrastructure, code, data models, dashboards and documentation.